 But is asking for a raise more uncomfortable than going home every night after busting your ass, knowing that you’re not getting paid what you know you’re worth?
 Is it more uncomfortable than watching every penny in order to make sure that you have enough money to get by until your next paycheck?

-I can say all this now, because up until about 7 months ago, I was the chickenshit who was too scared to ask for what I deserved.
+I can say all this now, because in my last job, I was the chickenshit who was too scared to ask for what I deserved.
 Prior to that, I was completely overwhelmed with work from my former full-time job.
 Business was up – in fact it had been on a very steady rise for awhile.

 The problem was, as business increased, so did my workload.
 I was tasked with training new employees who were quickly shuffled into other departments where the need was deemed more critical.
 The fact was, the needs in my department were critical, but I am not the type of person to easily admit when I need help, so I simply kept my mouth shut, put on a smile, and worked harder.